What is Apache Spark?

 The intention is for you is to understand basic Spark concepts.
 It assumes you are familiar with installing software and unzipping files.
 Later posts will deeper dive into Apache Spark and example use cases.

-The Spark API can be called via Scala, Python or Java.
+As mentioned, the Spark API can be called via Spark Scala, Python (PySpark) or Java.
 This post will use Scala, but can be easily translated to other languages and operating systems.

 If you have any questions or comments, please leave a comment at the bottom of this post.